Convergence of the Deep BSDE method for FBSDEs with non-Lipschitz coefficients: Numerical Results

-We apply the algorithm 1 to obtain the numerical solution.
+We use algorithm 1 to obtain the numerical solution.
 By means of Theorems \ref{thm-control} and \ref{thm-dis-error}, \(Y_{0}\) converges to the analytical solution.
-In Figure \ref{fig-cir}, we illustrate the relative error of the bond price and the loss against the number of iteration steps.
-The shaded area shows the confidence interval after 10 independent runs.
-Numerical simulations have well demonstrated the theoretical result. \begin{exam} Our second example considers the bond price under the multi-dimensional CIR model.
+In Figure \ref{fig-cir}, we illustrate the relative error of the bond price, and the loss is plotted against the number of iteration steps.
+The shaded area represents the confidence interval after 10 independent runs.
+Numerical simulations have well demonstrated the theoretical result. \begin{ex} Our second example considers the bond price using the multi-dimensional CIR model.
 Let \(X_{t}\) be the short rate following a multi-dimensional CIR process, i.e., each component of \(X_{t}\) follows a CIR process,

 Assume \(Y_{t}\) is the zero-coupon bond paying 1 at maturity \(T\).
-Under non-arbitrage condition, it is natural that
+Under nonarbitrage condition, it is natural that

 Hence, we have